x-sharikshaikh/kmc-invoice/README.md

 ### Notes

+- Template PDF is no longer required; invoices are fully code-drawn via ReportLab.
-- Assets (template.pdf, logo.png, fonts) are bundled under `assets/`.
+- Assets (logo.png, fonts) are bundled under `assets/`.
 - `settings.json` is placed next to the EXE on first run if missing.
 You can edit it there.
 - At runtime the app resolves resources using PyInstaller's _MEIPASS or project root in dev.